pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] statistics reset [COMMAND-OPTIONS]

-      Reset the counts in statistics gathered by pywbemcl.
+      Reset the counts in statistics gathered by pywbemcli.

       This command resets the counts in the statistics gathered by pywbemcli for the current connection including the statistics on the server response times received from the WBEM server in the ``WBEMServerResponseTime`` header .